kokkos/kokkos-comm/docs/api/core.rst

     .. cpp:enumerator:: KokkosComm::CommMode::Synchronous

-      Synchronous mode: Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive themessage sent.
+      Synchronous mode: Send operations complete successfully only if a matching receive is started, and the receive operation has started to receive the message sent.

     .. cpp:enumerator:: KokkosComm::CommMode::Default